 - Must be 18 years of age or older

 - Complete Audubon Volunteer Orientation ($25 course fee)

-- Complete Audubon Downtown Naturalist volunteer training ($50 course fee)
+- Complete Audubon Downtown advanced volunteer training ($50 course fee)

-- Complete a background check (included in Naturalist course fee)
+- Complete a background check (included in advanced training course fee)

 - Must be Open Water SCUBA certified or higher

 - Audubon Aquarium Diver Medical Form signed by volunteer’s physician